inducer/pycuda/doc/source/driver.rst

   .. method:: time_since(event)

     Return the time in milliseconds that has passed between *self* and *event*.
+    Use this method as `end.time_since(start)`.
+Note that this method will fail with an "invalid value" error if either of the events has not been reached yet.
+    Use :meth:`synchronize` to ensure that the event has been reached.

   .. method:: time_till(event)

     Return the time in milliseconds that has passed between *event* and *self*.
+    Use this method as `start.time_till(end)`.
+Note that this method will fail with an "invalid value" error if either of the events has not been reached yet.
+    Use :meth:`synchronize` to ensure that the event has been reached.

 Memory